jbrandtmse/objectscript-design-patterns/.clinerules/00-objectscript-rules.md

    - When editing ObjectScript class files, prefer reading the entire file then writing the full content back, rather than partial search-replace, to maintain indentation integrity.

 ## Python Integration
-   - Read documention/IRIS_Embedded_Python_Complete_Manual.md at the start of any session that intends to use Python
+   - Read documention/IRIS_Embedded_Python_Complete_Manual.md at the start of any session that intends to use Python, if it doesn't exist use Perplexity to search for the latest embedded python documentation.
    - Prefer native ObjectScript for IRIS operations (globals, persistence, SQL, transactions)
    - Use embedded Python only for external library integration (OpenAI, NumPy, ML libraries, document processing)
    - Follow embedded Python patterns: %SYS.Python.Import() for libraries, [Language = python] for methods